daveachyut/The-Finger-Track-Games/README.md

 ![](multimedia/Demo_deprimido.mp4)

-Fig. 2: Effects of assumptions.
+Fig. 1: Demo of the app.

 Hyperparameters used / assumptions made during the project.